devzero-inc/microservice-example/README.md

 ## Making changes
 ### Frontend service
 All code for the frontend lives in the `/web-client` directory.
-The Next.js app is already running in development mode in the backgroun via [forever](https://github.com/foreversd/forever).
+The Next.js app is already running in development mode in the background via [forever](https://github.com/foreversd/forever).
 Changes you make the web client will automatically be re-compiled and immediately visible in the browser.

 ```
 devzero@ip-10-0-112-234:~/projects/microservice-example/web-client$ forever list